dolftenhave/milestone2_compx323/README.md

 - [app/](./app) - Contains the Application.
 - [gen/](./gen) - Contains the data generation code.
 - [createImportSQL.sh](createImportSQL.sh) - If placed inside the directly of your csv files, it will generate an import sql file to load all the files into the database.

+### createImportSQL
+Run the file inside of the directory containing your csv files.
+This will create an sql file that will import all of the data for you.
+(As long as your tables already exist).
+#### Linux

+Open a terminal window and navigate to the directory containing the csv files and the script.

+Run `./createImportSQL.sh` and bam!
+Your file is ready.

+#### Windows

+Open the file explorer and navigate to the folder containing the csv files and script.
+Right click on an empty spot in the folder.
+Select 'More Options' -> 'Git Bash' (NOT Git cmd!).
+A terminal window should open up.
+Run `./createImportSQL.sh'.
+This will create a new import sql file in that folder.